phloreenm/MP3--CI-CoBC-FM/README.md

       - Hazard Procedures
       - Submit/Fil Daily Tasks Predefined Forms

-Obviously the application has the potential to be developed even further to match other business models or to incorporate even more capabilities, but in future releases.
+- Obviously, the application has the potential to be developed even further to match other business models or to incorporate even more capabilities, but in future releases.

 ---